cncf-tags/green-reviews-tooling/docs/proposals/proposal-001-trigger-and-deploy.md

 ### Cleanup

-On completion of the pipeline whether it was successful or failed the flux resources will be deleted via kubectl.
+On completion of the pipeline run whether it was successful or failed the flux resources will be deleted via kubectl.
 The pipeline will wait for the flux resources to be deleted before exiting.